keylime/enhancements/46_revocation_severity_and_context.md

 -->

 ## Summary
-This enhancement proposal adds the capability differentiate and classify revocation events by adding severity levels and user defined or generated context.
+This enhancement proposal adds tagging of revocation events and the capability differentiate and classify revocation events by adding severity levels.

 ## Motivation
 Currently Keylime operates in a binary state.
 Either a device verified or not.